bendyworks/conwip-modules/README.md

 ### Future Features

+The `:module-info` compiler option could be completely removed by using information from the `:modules` compiler option.
+There are several edge cases to consider for this to be a viable option.

+Removing the need for `set-loaded!`would require integration with ClojureScript.

 ### Thanks

-[Allen Rohner](https://github.com/arohner) for doing much of the ground work for [dynamic modules](https://rasterize.io/blog/cljs-dynamic-module-loading.html)
+[Bendyworks](http://bendyworks.com/) for supporting the development of Conwip Modules [Allen Rohner](https://github.com/arohner) for doing much of the ground work for [dynamic modules](https://rasterize.io/blog/cljs-dynamic-module-loading.html)
-[Antonin Hildebrand](https://github.com/binaryage) for his ideas on how to import [arbitrary compiler options](https://github.com/binaryage/cljs-devtools/blob/ master/src/lib/devtools/prefs.clj)
+[Antonin Hildebrand](https://github.com/binaryage) for his ideas on how to import [arbitrary compiler options](https://github.com/binaryage/cljs-devtools/blob/master/src/lib/devtools/prefs.clj)

-### License
+### Copyright and  License

 Copyright © 2017 Bendyworks

+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.